-Community District 8 is home to 121, 209 households.
-Of those households 42,310 are owner households and 78,899 are renter households.
+Community District 8 is home to 161,142 households.
+Of those households 42,487 are owner households and 79,622 are renter households^{vi}.
 Over 98 percent of owner households live in housing types classified as either a cooperative or a condominium.
 The Upper East Side rental vacancy rate is 2.8 percent.
 Approximately 52 percent of renter households pay rent in excess of 30 percent of their income; another 23 percent of renter households pay more than 50 percent of their income toward rent.
-The median monthly gross rent is \$1,620.
+The median monthly gross rent in 2009 was \$1,735.
 The district encompasses a wide range of housing forms including condominiums, cooperatives, market rate and rent regulated housing.
 Of renter households, 35 percent live in market rate.
-Regulated housing includes rent stabilization (54 percent of renter households), Mitchell-Lama, public housing, and rent control v.
+Regulated housing includes rent stabilization (54 percent of renter households), Mitchell-Lama, public housing, and rent control.